 Introduction to Structural Equation Modelling using Stata - (2 days)

-The course is designed as an applied introduction to SEM using Stata, aimed at providing participants with a sound understanding of when to use SEM and how to assess and report their models
+Designed as an applied introduction to SEM using Stata, this course aims to provide participants with a sound understanding of when to use SEM and how to assess and report their models

-Dr Joanna Dipnall is an applied statistician with interests in the advanced statistical methods, including machine learning and deep learning techniques.
-She completed her Honours in Econometrics with Monash University and her PhD with IMPACT SRC, School of Medicine, Deakin University.
-Joanna works extensively with registry and linked medical data and collaborates extensively with the Faculty of IT at Monash to supervise Masters and PhD students to integrate artificial intelligence within health research.
-Joanna teaches within the Monash Biostatistics Unit and is the Unit Co-coordinator for the Monash Masters of Health Data Analytics course.
+Dr Joanna Dipnall is an applied statistician with particular interests in the advanced statistical methods and machine and deep learning techniques.
+She completed her Honours in Econometrics with Monash University and PhD with IMPACT SRC, School of Medicine, Deakin University.
+Joanna works extensively with registry and linked medical data and collaborates extensively with the Faculty of IT at Monash to supervise Masters and PhD students to integrate AI within health research.
+Joanna teaches within the Monash Biostatistics Unit and is the Unit Coordinator for the Monash Masters of Health Data Analytics course.
 Joanna has taught advanced statistical methods for many years at universities and for ACSPRI.

 This Master-class is designed for participants with an introductory-level understanding of the statistical methods of regression analysis and exploratory factor analysis.
 Participants will experience hands-on SEM examples and have the ability to build their own Stata SEM models.